sammuelyee/docs/_tutorials/import_shapefile_in_cartodb.md

   The dBase format stores attributes for each shape, and its size cannot exceed 2GB.

 - **.shx:**
   The shapefile index format does what its name suggests, which is to organize the records of a shapefile for reference.
-Using this index, it is possible to review the contents of your shapefile backwards or forwards, as it links to the primary .shp file.

 - **.prj:**
   The projection format is essential because it contains coordinate system and projection information.
 As a plain text file, it describes your data using markup language, which allows it to sync with many applications.

 ### What if I'm missing a .prj file?

 Sometimes, projection files don't show up where they should.
 Usually, they have simply been mislabeled.
 [Check out our video](http://vimeo.com/100105202) to problem-solve locating and replacing a .prj for use in CartoDB.
+If that doesn't work, it can be helpful to contact the organization hosting the original file to request a new .prj file.

 ### How to import